The Immigrant (1917 film): Plot

-The film begins aboard a steamship crossing the Atlantic Ocean and initially showcases an unnamed immigrant's misadventures, the Little Tramp (Chaplin), who finds himself in assorted mischief.
+The film begins aboard a steamship crossing the Atlantic Ocean and initially showcases the misadventures of an unnamed immigrant, the Little Tramp (Chaplin), who finds himself in assorted mischief.
 The scene opens with Charlie bent double over the side of the ship, appearing to be seasick.
 Then it is revealed he is only fishing.

 Much humor is derived from the heavy sway of the boat, with much sliding around the deck.

 Charlie, among other things, plays cards, eats in the mess hall and avoids seasick passengers.
 Along the way, he befriends another unnamed immigrant (Purviance) who is traveling to America with her ailing mother.
 The two have been robbed by a pickpocket who loses the money to the Tramp in a card game.
 The Tramp, feeling sorry for the two penniless women, attempts to secretly place his winnings from his card game in the woman's pocket but ends up being mistakenly accused of being a pickpocket.
 The woman manages to clear the Tramp's name.
-Upon arrival in America, the passengers stare at the Statue of Liberty but once landed, the Tramp and the woman part company.
+Upon arrival in America, the passengers stare at the Statue of Liberty but, once landed, the Tramp and the woman part company.

 Later, hungry and broke, the Tramp finds a coin on the street outside a restaurant and pockets it.
 He doesn't realize there is a hole in his pocket, and the coin has fallen straight through and is back on the ground.
-He enters the restaurant, where he orders a plate of beans, at first eating one bean at a time.
+He enters the restaurant, where he orders a plate of beans, bread and coffee, at first eating one bean at a time.
 There, he is reunited with the woman and discovers her mother is dead.
 The Tramp orders a second bowl of beans for her.